-And, do read this manual.
+And, please do read this manual.

-ongratulations on your purchase of the finest continuous coverage motorized antenna.
-The new Pro version has several improvements over previous models.
+ongratulations on your purchase of our new, compact continuous coverage motorized Sidekick.
+This new version has several improvements over previous models (HS-750 & HS-900).
 The major improvement is our new motor.
 For years High Sierra has manufactured its own motors.
-The new Black Hawk Motor is quantum leap forward.
+The new Black Hawk Motor is a quantum leap forward.

 The new Black Hawk MotorTM is all metal.
-It has a very smooth operation do to its bearings.
+It has a very smooth operation due to its bearings.
 It is also very, very quiet.
 When the voltage is removed, this motor stops instantly.
 You can hear, see and even feel the difference.